parveen-daffodil/au-interface-use/au-interface-terms.md

 # Interface Terms

-`Purpose` This template is for the creation of a set of terms and conditions to use a website or a mobile app.
+`Purpose` This template is for the creation of a set of terms and conditions to use a website or a mobile app Some change.

 `Party 1 Name` Provider